kenn/sunzi/README.md

 ```
 sunzi/
-  here/               ---- kept in your local machine
   attributes.yml    ---- add custom variables here
-    compile.rb        ---- compile the content of attributes.yml to there/attributes/*
-    deploy.sh         ---- invoke this script
-  there/              ---- transferred to the remote server
+  remote/           ---- everything under this folder will be transferred to the remote server
     attributes/     ---- compiled from attributes.yml at deploy
       env
       ssh_key
     recipes/        ---- put commonly used scripts here, referred from install.sh
       ssh_key.sh
     install.sh      ---- main scripts that gets run on the remote server
 ```

 Vagrant
 -------

-If you're using Sunzi with [Vagrant](http://vagrantup.com/), make sure you allowed SSH access for root, then:
+If you're using Sunzi with [Vagrant](http://vagrantup.com/), make sure you allowed SSH access for root.

+Since it uses port 2222 for SSH, you need to specify the port number:

     $ vagrant up
-    $ bash deploy.sh root@localhost -p 2222
+    $ sunzi deploy root@localhost 2222